-Although entirely different and unrelated parts of the home-buying process in Massachusetts, homebuyers sometimes confuse an appraisal and a home inspection, and some would-be first-time homebuyers even think an inspection and appraisal are the same things.
+Although entirely different and unrelated parts of the home-buying process in Massachusetts, homebuyers sometimes confuse a home appraisal and a home inspection, and some would-be first-time homebuyers even think an inspection and appraisal are the same things.

 An appraisal and a home inspection are definitely not the same things.
 Many homebuyers wonder about the difference between a property appraisal and a home inspection and how each is used during the home-buying process.

 An appraisal is a formal assessment of the value of a home or property.
 When you are seeking financing, the lender usually requires a licensed appraisal to ascertain the value of the property in order to make sure the loan amount does not exceed the value of the property being sold.
 In most instances, the homebuyer pays for the lender's appraisal, which typically costs between $450 and $600, more for a multi-family home.